royhsu/tiny-core/README.md

 ## Installation

-You can install TinyValidation using CocoaPods, Carthage.
+You can install TinyValidation using CocoaPods or Carthage.

 ### CocoaPods